 French osteopath and physiotherapist Jean Pierre Barral developed this gentle manipulation of the viscera based on his observations and experience working with patients.
 Here's a little of the theory.

-Your body can maintain harmony and health only when there's free and open movement between your organs and their connective tissues.
-Optimally, the relationship between your organs and your muscles, membranes, fascia, and bones remains the same even as your body moves.
+Your body can maintain harmony and health only when free and open movement exists between your organs and their connective tissues.
+Ideally, the relationship between your organs and your muscles, membranes, fascia, and bones remains the same even as your body moves.

-But an organ can become stuck due to poor tone, adhesions (stuck-together tissue), or displacement caused by surgery, scars, trauma, and stress.
+But an organ can become stuck due to poor tone, adhesions (stuck-together tissue), or displacement caused by surgery, scars, trauma, injury, and stress.
 A stuck organ no longer moves in harmony with its surroundings.
 Fixed points of tension can develop and your body must compensate, usually in unhealthy ways.

-Technically, this manipulation technique uses three osteopathic methods: functional methods, recoil, and induction.
+Technically, visceral manipulation techniques use three osteopathic methods: functional methods, recoil, and induction.

-To encourage normal mobility, tone, and movement of the internal organs and their connective tissues, therapists first listen with their hands to determine the location of restrictions.
+The goal of a practitioner is to encourage normal mobility, tone, and movement of your internal organs and their connective tissues.
+First, therapists listen with their hands to determine the location of restrictions.
 Then, either with you sitting, standing, or lying down, therapists use their hands to locate the ligaments of a restricted organ.
 Use of a very gentle pressure encourages those ligaments to release tension, returning the organ to a more balanced position.

 You may feel sensations of pressure, movement, and release.
 Occasionally, you many experience a brief mild discomfort, usually just before a release.
 When a release happens, you usually feel more relaxed, alive, and spacious in the area being treated.